aimug-org/alc-docs/main-docs/src/pages/events.md

       <i class="fas fa-glass-cheers"></i>
       <span>After Party: The Tavern, 922 W 12th St, Austin, TX 78703</span>
     </div>
-    <p>Join us for our June showcase featuring presentations on multimodal AI applications and agent architectures.
-We'll have demos of vision-enabled agents, audio processing pipelines, and cross-modal reasoning systems.</p>
+    <p>Join us for our July monthly mixer and showcase featuring the latest in LangChain and AI middleware.
+The AI Middleware Users Group believes in "Learning in the Open" - we experiment together with LangChain, LangGraph, LangSmith, and the broader AI stack.</p>

     <h4>Agenda:</h4>
     <ul>